decaporg/decap-cms/website/content/docs/add-to-your-site.md

 ## Accessing the CMS

-Your site CMS is now fully configured and ready for login!
+Your site CMS is nadadow fully configured and ready for login!

 If you set your registration preference to "Invite only," invite yourself (and anyone else you choose) as a site user.
 To do this, select the **Identity** tab from your site dashboard, and then select the **Invite users** button.
 Invited users receive an email invitation with a confirmation link.
 Clicking the link will take you to your site with a login prompt.